911 operator gets jail time for hanging up on emergency calls

 Court documents said Williams was the 911 operator who took Moten's call.
 The documents said before he could finish explaining, she hung up and said, "Ain't nobody got time for this.
 For real."

-Charging documents said she had an abnormally large number of "short calls" lating no more than 20 seconds.
+Charging documents said she had an abnormally large number of "short calls" lasting no more than 20 seconds.

 "This is a person that probably doesn't need this job," Moten said.